-Here are some free things to try in Cape Town:
+Here are some free activities to try when you’re in Cape Town

 Take A Hike

-Cape Town hikes are pretty spectacular any time of the year.
-People trek up our incredible hiking attractions to savour unbelievable sunrise and sunset views.
-There are plenty of free hikes across the city, including Lion’s Head, Woodstock Caves, Cecilia Forest and various Table Mountain trails.
+Cape Town hikes are spectacular any time of the year.
+People trek up incredible hiking attractions to savour unbelievable sunrise and sunset views.
+There are plenty of free hikes across the city, including Lion’s Head, Woodstock Caves, Cecilia Forest, and various Table Mountain trails.
 Hikes are suited to different fitness levels, from beginners to seasoned hikers.

 Sunset Picnic at Signal Hill